 If you’re less familiar, let’s start with a quick look at what dark mode is and what it’s for.

-Dark mode flips the colors you’re used to seeing on your screen, presenting you with a view that’s high-contrast but low-brightness, by turning the backgrounds dark.
+Dark mode flips the colors you’re used to seeing on your screen and turns the backgrounds dark.

 Here’s Chrome in normal, light mode: